-FOR IMMEDIATE RELEASE 22 September 2017
+For IMMEDIATE RELEASE 26 September 2017

-CONTACT: Sam Perez, Public Information Officer
+CONTACT: Sam Perez, Public Information Officer Tel: 831-637-5367

-Tel: 831-637-5367

 SAN BENITO COUNTY, CA. California is experiencing an increase in cases of hepatitis A infection.
-Currently there are 525 confirmed cases of hepatitis A throughout California and 17 deaths.
-Outbreaks have been declared in San Diego and Santa Cruz Counties.
+As of September 15, 2017 there are 526 confirmed cases of hepatitis A throughout California and 16 deaths.

-Although there are no confirmed cases of hepatitis A in San Benito County, health officials are proactive in conducting prevention and control measures including providing hepatitis A vaccine to at-risk individuals, including homeless persons and/or illicit drug users.
+Although there are no confirmed cases of hepatitis A in San Benito County, health officials are proactive in conducting prevention and control measures including; providing hepatitis A vaccine to at-risk individuals, including homeless persons and/or illicit drug users.
 "We are using a number of strategies to vaccinate the high-risk population, including sending public health nursing teams directly to homeless encampments.
-We have also developed and distributed recommendations and educational materials for clinicians and businesses providing services to at-risk populations", said Dr. Newel, San Benito County Public Health Officer.
-"We plan to install at least six hand washing stations and portable toilets in locations most accessible for at-risk populations; and are recommending additional cleaning procedures effective at inactivating hepatitis A virus for public toilets."
+We have also developed and distributed educational materials for clinicians and businesses providing services to at-risk populations", said Dr. Newel, San Benito County Public Health Officer.
+"We plan to install at least six hand washing stations in locations most accessible for at-risk populations; and implement additional cleaning procedures which are effective at inactivating hepatitis A virus."